 The same database leaks that produced the names above though did hint at some FIFA 22 new Icons, though, including Wayne Rooney and Cafu.

-That’s everything we’ve got on FIFA 22 Hero players for now, but once more information is leaked or teased, we’ll update this guide.
+That’s everything we’ve got on FIFA 22 Heroes for now, but if we get more information soon we’ll update this guide.